Appellate Victim Notification Program

 - Decision - Following the filing of the parties’ briefs and after any oral arguments, the case awaits the decision of the appellate court.
 The court will decide the case by issuing an “opinion,” which is a discussion of the legal issues raised by the parties and the court’s resolution of those issues.
 On the basis of those issues, the appellate court will decide whether to “affirm” or “reverse” the judgment of the trial court.

 - Petition to Rehearing/Transfer - If the appeal was first heard by the Court of Appeals, the losing party may petition the Court of Appeals to rehear the case, pointing out errors in the opinion.
 This is known as a “Petition for Rehearing.”
 A party who loses the rehearing may ask the Supreme Court to take the case if specific grounds are present.
 This is known as a “Petition to Transfer.”
 The Supreme Court’s decision on transfer, either by denying, or taking and deciding the case, is final.
-The Supreme Court takes very few Petition to Transfer cases.
+The Supreme Court takes very few cases on transfer from the Court of Appeals.
+Once the Supreme Court has decided a case, by refusing to hear the case or issuing an opinion on the legal issues, this stage of the appellate process is complete.

 Additional types of reviews and appeals